katja-cmd/katja-cmd.github.io/cmdline_course.md

 * Using text editors in command line (Nano)
 * File formats (pdf, doc, jpeg, png, mp4)

-First weeks main thing is to get the command line up and running regardless of what OS they are using.
+First weeks main thing is to get the command line up and running regardless of what ever OS anyone are using.
 I am a Windows user, so I am using Linux subsystem for Linux.
-After completing that the next task is to learn how to navigate in command line environment: creating and deleting files and folders, moving between folders, how to open a file to read (Nano).
+After completing that the next task is to learn how to navigate in command line environment: creating and deleting files and folders, moving between folders, how to open a file to read in a program (Nano) or just display the file contents in command line (cat).
+We also learned how to download a text files from internet, search key words from it

 _New commands I learned this week:_